SonQBChau/sonqbchau.github.io/_posts/2023-01-29-Installing-Windows-11-or-Ubuntu-on-a-Steam-Deck-with-External-USB-Drive.md

 ### Dual Boot

-If you want to dual boot Windows 11 and Ubuntu on your Steam Deck, the process is a little more involved.
+If you want to dual boot Windows 11 and SteamOS on your Steam Deck, the process is a little more involved.
 You can refer to [Steamdeck Ultimate Windows 11 Guide](https://github.com/baldsealion/Steamdeck-Ultimate-Windows11-Guide/wiki).

 # Ubuntu Installation